 If an individual has not been registered as yet, all that's needed is: what their full registered name will be, birth date, gender and registration paperwork (front and back) of their papered sire and dam, if possible.***

-2. The DNA Typing fee is $35 (U.S. Funds) for each Miniature Donkey Typed.
+2. The DNA Typing fee is $40/domestic and $45/foreign for each Miniature Donkey Typed.
 No additional fee is charged for animals already DNA Typed when future parentage qualifications are required.
-(As of June 2011 the DNA Typing fee will be $40/domestic and $45 foreign.)

 3. After DNA is processed you will receive DNA Type Sheet(s) for your files.
 DNA Typing/Testing information is handled confidentially and the release of information either prior to or after the creation of a DNA Type Sheet is ultimately left to the discretion of the owner of the animal.
 The NMDA and its representative(s) will not act as arbitrator(s) between breeders.

 4. Export Permits for DNA samples are required outside the U.S. If needed, one will be provided with the DNA Sampling Form.
 (Export Permits are not needed for Canadian samples.)

 *DNA Typing for a lifetime of identification unique to each Miniature Donkey.